ParsaAminpour/ParsaAminpour/README.md

-# 🧠 Forest Warden
+# 🥷 Forest Warden

 **`Blockchain Developer (Architecture/Security)`**

-I'm an indie Web3 developer and content creator building my version of the digital world one step at a time.
+I'm an indie Web3 developer and Security researcher building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to building real-life web3 projects with code.
 </br>
 </br>